croquet/microverse/docs/Development.md

 As describe above, you can create a new world, populate the world with objects, and add interactive actions to those objects by just writing world files and behavior files.
 If you want to deep dive into the code base, you can find the implementation of the Croquet Microverse in the `src` directory and the top-level directory.
 The main files that describes are `card.js`, `code.js`, `Pointer.js`, and `avatar.js`.
 The startup sequence and root Croquet objects are described in 'index.js`, `root.js`, and `shell.js`. , The portal feature is implemented in `portal.js` and `frame.js`, with help from the top-level `shell.js`.
 Other files, such as `DynamicTexture.js`, `assetManager.js`, 'physics.js`, and `worldMenu.js` implement support features. the files in `src/text` implement the collaborative text editor.

+### npm scripts
+- `npm run build` build a production build in the directory called `dist`.
+`npm run build-dev` simulated the dev server's output and allows you to see what is generated as files.
+- `npm run file-server` runs a vanilla file server.
+This is useful to test the files in `dist` directory.
+- `npm run create-version` creates a one line file that contains the commit hash.
+- `npm run three-lib` creates a concatenated js file called `/three/bundledThreeLibs.js`.
+This generated file is included in this repository to help developers get started easily.
+If you decide to use a newer version of Three.js, or add more libraries, it is recommended to edit `scripts/getThreeLibs.sh` and run it to create a new `bundledThreeLibs.js`.

+### Publishing a new version of `@croquet/microverse-library`
+- Update `npm/package.json`, in particular the value for `version`.
+- Run `npm run build-lib`.
+This creates a minimum set of files needed to run a test installation in the directory called `dist`.
+This directory can be published as an npm package.
+- Run `npm publish` in the `dist` directory.
+- Edit the line 75 of `index.js` of the `create-croquet-microverse` git repository so that it refers to the intended version of `@croquet/microverse-library`.
+If other dependencies need new versions, update them as well.
+- Edit the version of `package.json` of `create-croquet-microverse` repository so that a new version can be published to npm.
+- Run `npm publish` in the croquet-create-microverse.

 **Copyright (c) 2022 Croquet Corporation**